mgadi/naemonbox/doc/Configuring_NaemonBox/index.rst

 Add an hostgroup
 ================
-For editing , we will go through the Naemon Setup menu Tool > Object settings > Hostgroup.
+For editing , we will go through the Naemon Setup menu Config Tool > Object settings > Hostgroups.
 You can create or clone.
 Make changes and click on Apply.

 Add a command